avinash8898/Healtcare_Provider_And_Cost_Tracking_ETL/README.md

 This will create a containerized environment with all dependencies installed and allow you to access Jupyter notebooks via browser.

 # How to Test
-A Unit Test case is written to check the Outcome_Date trandformation.
+A Unit Test case is written to check the Outcome_Date transformation to Outcome_Day, Outcome_Year, Outcome_Quarter.
 Command: pytest -s Unit_Test.py

 # Feature Description